demystifyfp/demystifyfp/content/clojure/blog/deep-dive-into-pattern-matching-and-destructuring-part-1.md

 There is a pattern in the text we are operating.
 In the second version, we recognized it and used the regular expression's capability to achieve our objective.

-This pattern recognisation and matching to extract values out of a string is not only limited to string.
+This pattern recognition and matching to extract values out of a string is not only limited to string.
 It can be applied at any data level.
-Before, we reach there let's spend some time on how we are reprsenting data in our systems.
+Before, we reach there let's spend some time on how we are representing data in our systems.

 ## Representing Data